aws-lite/aws-lite/plugins/dynamodb/readme.md

 Properties:
 - **`Key` (object) [required]**
+  - Primary (and sort) key of the item in question
 - **`TableName` (string) [required]**
+  - DynamoDB table name
 - **`AttributeUpdates` (object)**
+  - Legacy parameter, use `UpdateExpression` instead
 - **`ConditionalOperator` (string)**
+  - Legacy parameter, use `ConditionExpression` instead
 - **`ConditionExpression` (string)**
+  - Condition that must be satisfied in order to complete the operation, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)
 - **`Expected` (object)**
+  - Legacy parameter, use `ConditionExpression` instead
 - **`ExpressionAttributeNames` (object)**
+  - Substitution tokens for attribute names in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html)
 - **`ExpressionAttributeValues` (object)**
+  - Values that can be substituted in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)
 - **`ReturnConsumedCapacity` (string)**
+  - Return throughput consumption in response, can be set to one of: `INDEXES`, `TOTAL`, or `NONE`
 - **`ReturnItemCollectionMetrics` (string)**
+  - Return collection metrics in response, can be set to: `SIZE`, or `NONE` (default)
 - **`ReturnValues` (string)**
+  - Return the item as it was prior to the operation taking place, can be set to `NONE` (default), `ALL_OLD`, `UPDATED_OLD`, `ALL_NEW`, `UPDATED_NEW`
 - **`ReturnValuesOnConditionCheckFailure` (string)**
+  - Return the item attributes that failed  a condition check, can be set to `NONE`, or `ALL_OLD`
 - **`UpdateExpression` (string)**
+  - Expression that defines attributes to be updated, the action to be performed on each, and their new values; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html#DDB-UpdateItem-request-UpdateExpression)

 ### `UpdateTable`